Cognitive-Campus/QA_maker/Readme.md

 This project leverages Llama Index to generate question-answer pairs from various file formats such as PDF, TXT, PPT, or CSV.
 Additionally, it provides justification for each answer's correctness along with the source from the uploaded file.

 ## How to Use:
+First create a virtual environment and install the requirements

 ### Using qa.py (Terminal Version):

 1. Place the qa.py file in the data folder.